-In my forties I assembled my first complex “shrine” to honor fairies.
-In 2012 I was unexpectedly invited to co-rent a tiny studio.
-It was part of an art coop in Alameda called Redux.
-A social enterprise of St Vincent de Paul Thrift Stores it offered a back room river of cast-off treasures.
-I began to upcycle these materials into art that got displayed in the front gallery.
+In my forties, I assembled my first complex “shrine” to honor fairies.
+In 2012, invited to co-rent a tiny studio in an art coop in Alameda called Redux, a social enterprise of St Vincent de Paul Thrift Stores, I fell into a river of cast-off treasures.
+I began upcycling the materials into art that got displayed in the front gallery.

-It crossed my mind when I was young that I could be a visual artist.
-I decided to focus on dance and performance while I could and turn to my visual art later.
+When I was young, it crossed my mind that I could be a visual artist, but I decided to focus on dance and performance.

-When Redux closed I moved to Jingletown Art Studios.
-I curate a long wall of whimsical containers designed to uplift ordinary and sacred images.
-I gleefully open my studio on Second Fridays.
-One warning.
-I enshrine people, too!
+Redux closed, and I moved to Jingletown Art Studios, where I curated a long wall of whimsical containers that uplifted ordinary and sacred images that I gleefully shared on Second Fridays.

 Is there is someone or something you want to enshrine?
-Consider making a date at the Shrine Workshop.
-I sell, receive commissions and welcome donations.
+I sell, receive commissions, and welcome donations.
 I also loan my shrines.
-See more about my work at the online Hidden Monastery, cynthiawinton-henry.com, on Facebook at Cynthia’s Jingletown Shrine Workshop or at InterPlay.org.
+See more about my work at the online Hidden Monastery, cynthiawinton-henry.com, on Facebook at Cynthia’s Shrine Workshop, and InterPlay.org.